How To Practice Yoga At Home If You're An Absolute Beginner

 "One of the best things about yoga is that it can be done almost anytime, anywhere — including at home," says Jade Alexis, a yoga trainer on the audio-based workout app Aaptiv.
 The problem is, without a yoga teacher around, or a proper app to walk you through the workout, it's tough to know what exactly to do.
 You need to at least have a plan or intention each time you flow at home.

-So, whether you also aspire to be an at-home yogi, or you just want to do yoga in private, ahead are some tips from Alexis and Sinikiwe Dhliwayo, yoga instructor and founder of Naaya Wellness (New York), a wellness collective for people of colour.
+So, whether you also aspire to be an at-home yogi, or you just want to do yoga in private, ahead are some tips from Alexis and Sinikiwe Dhliwayo, yoga instructor and founder of Naaya Wellness, a wellness collective for people of colour.
 With a mat and the right attitude, you too can be a yoga-flowing homebody.